Variables & Types

 const PI: float = 3.14;

-PI = 3.15; // Error: cannot reassign constantTypes
+PI = 3.15; // Error: cannot reassign constantNegative literals work in const declarations:

-RedScript has four primitive types:
+RedScript has five primitive types:

 | Type | Description | Example |